Naval Amphibious Base Coronado: In the media

 Buildings 320, 321, 322, and 323, at 32.67657°N 117.15827°W, have a swastika-shaped plan view.
 This went unnoticed by the public from its construction in the 1960s until 2007 when it was spotted in aerial views on Google Earth.
-Although landscaping and architectural modifications were to be made to obscure the shape, June 2017 imagery, the latest used by Google Earth, shows no substantive change.
+Although landscaping and architectural modifications were made to obscure the shape, 2025 imagery, the latest used by Google Earth, shows no substantive change.

 Education

 The housing on-post is in the Coronado Unified School District, and the zones for Village Elementary School, Coronado Middle School, and Coronado High School.